INTRODUCTION

 Katherine Dee

-Katherine Dee is an internet historian and culture reporter.
-You can find her work in Tablet, the Washington Examiner, Unherd, the Spectator, and on Substack, at defaultfriend.substack.com.
+Katherine Dee is an internet culture writer.
+You can find her in Tablet, The Spectator, UnHerd, and on her blog, default.blog.

 BIO -